TomfromBerlin/Debian-Pihole-Unbound/README.md

 Leave all other fields untouched.

-If you have no internet access after the reboot, you can try to provide `::1` in the field Custom 3 (IPv6) on the DNS settings page of Pi-hole.
+If you have no internet access after the reboot, you can try to provide `::1` in the field Custom 3 (IPv6) on the [DNS settings page](https://github.com/TomfromBerlin/Debian-Pihole-Unbound/edit/main/README.md#pi-hole-and-unbound) of Pi-hole.
 This worked for me.
 You may notice the little yellow dot in the upper left area.
 This signals that there might be an issue.
 Clicking on this will bring you to the following screen:

 ![pihole-warning](https://user-images.githubusercontent.com/123265893/218285573-443eb6fa-7344-4600-a8a0-a51d4907f54a.png)

-This tells us that the IP6 address is somehow redundant since it is the IPv6 address of localhost and this is already defined by the IPv4 address (127.0.0.1).
-So this is ignored.
-However, now we should have internet access from every device in our home network and every request should be answered by unbound and filtered by Pi-hole.
+This tells us that the IP6 address is somehow redundant since it is the IPv6 address of localhost which is already defined by the IPv4 address (127.0.0.1).
+So this is ignored by Pi-hole.
+However, now we should have internet access from every device in our home network and every request should be answered by Unbound and filtered by Pi-hole.

 And this is where the weird comes in.
-The IP6 address `::1` can be deleted and everything works.
+The IP6 address `::1` can be deleted now and everything works.

 When you now search for a website for the first time, it may take a while to be found.
 The second call and every further one is processed in no time at all.